beach1208/Nagisa-Kojima.com/README.md

 - Put my ideas and inspirations all together.
 - Pay attention to Font family, Font size, colors and shapes.
-- In this website, I designed a logo by using illustrator.
+- Designed a logo by using illustrator.

 ### 5. Design Review